RavMda/glua-steal/README.md

 ### RunOnClient (Run clientside lua from menu)

 You can use function RunOnClient in menu state to run clientside scripts.
+Scripts runned with this method are also supplied with gluasteal table.
 ```lua
 RunOnClient([[print('hello world!')]])
 ```